Hamiltonian and Noether charges in first order gravity: The action for gravity in the first order formalism

 \section{The action for gravity in the first order formalism}

 As already mentioned in the introduction, we shall consider the most general action for four-dimensional gravity in the first order formalism.
 The choice of basic variables is the following: A pair of co-tetrads $e_a^I$ and a Lorentz $SO(3,1)$ connection $\o_{aIJ}$ on the spacetime $\mathcal{M}$, possibly with a boundary.
 In order for the action to be physically relevant, it should reproduce the equations of motion for general relativity and be: 1) differentiable, 2) finite on the configurations with a given asymptotic behaviour and 3) invariant under diffeomorphisms and local internal Lorentz transformations.
 The most general action that gives the desired equations of motion and is compatible with the symmetries of the theory is given by the combination of Palatini action, $S_{\mathrm{P}}$, Holst term, $S_{\mathrm{H}}$, and three topological terms, Pontryagin, $S_\Po$, Euler, $S_\Eu$, and Nieh-Yan, $S_\ny$, invariants.
 As we shall see, the Palatini term contains the information of the ordinary Einstein-Hilbert 2nd order action, so it represents the backbone of the formalism.
 Since we are considering a spacetime region $\mathcal{M}$ with boundaries, one should pay special attention to boundary conditions.
 For instance, it turns out that the Palatini action, as well as Holst and Nieh-Yan terms are not differentiable for asymptotically flat spacetimes, and appropriate boundary terms should be provided.
-This section has four parts.
-In those subsections we are going to analyze, one by one, all of the terms of the action.
-We shall take the corresponding variation of the terms and identify both their contributions to the equations of motion and to the symplectic current.
-Since we are not considering yet any particular boundary conditions, the results of this section are generic.